seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Shylock, although I neither lend nor borrow
 By taking nor by giving of excess,
 Yet, to supply the ripe wants of my friend,
-I’ll break a custom.
-Is he yet possess’d
+I'll break a custom.
+Is he yet possess'd
 How much ye would?

 **SHYLOCK**